Symmetries of linearized gravity from adjoint operators: Spin-1

 With this choice of $\overline{P}_{A'B'}$ and the gauge \eqref{eq:DiagonalGauge}, the field strength \eqref{eq:Spin1HertzMapFieldStrength} of the Hertz map is the complex conjugate of the anti-linear symmetry operator \eqref{eq:Spin1CurlDgSdg}.
 Note that only the gauge choice \eqref{eq:DiagonalGauge} converts the Hertz equation into the TME and only in this case can the Hertz map be interpreted as a symmetry operator.

 Because the Hertz equation in the form \eqref{eq:Spin1HertzEquationDiagonal} is diagonal, one can choose $\overline{P}_{A'B'}$ to have only one non-vanishing dyad component.
-This weighted scalar is called Debye potential and solves (up to rescaling by $\bar\kappa_{1'}$) either one of the scalar TMEs \eqref{eq:Spin1TMEGHPForm} in case it is an extreme component, or the Fackerell-Ipser equation $(\sDiv_{1,1} \sTwist_{0,0,{-2}} \mathcal{K}^2_{2,0}\phi)=0$ in case it is the middle component.
+This weighted scalar is called Debye potential and solves (up to rescaling by $\bar\kappa_{1'}$) either one of the scalar TMEs \eqref{eq:Spin1TMEGHPForm} in case it is an extreme component, or the Fackerell-Ipser equation $(\sDiv \sTwist_{(-2,0)} \mathcal{K}^2 \phi)=0$ in case it is the middle component.
 If one chooses the Hertz potential to be a (rescaled) Maxwell field then each of its three components, used as Debye potential, lead to the same new solution \eqref{eq:Spin1HertzMap}.
-To see this in terms of the symmetry operator it is important to make use of the freedom to modify the symmetry operator by terms vanishing due to the field equations\footnote{ The situation is similar to the scalar wave operator $\square$ on Kerr and its Carter symmetry operator $Q = \nabla^a K_{ab}\nabla^b$ with $K_{ab}$ the Killing tensor.
-The linear combination $Q \pm \Sigma \square$, for a specific function $\Sigma$, is "purely radial" or "purely angular" and leads directly to separation of variables.}.
-We present the GHP components of the anti-linear symmetry operator \eqref{eq:Spin1CurlDgSdg} in \eqref{eq:Spin1CurlDgSdgComps} in the appendix and here instead look at the modified form
+To see this in terms of the symmetry operator it is important to make use of the freedom to modify the symmetry operator by terms vanishing due to the field equations.
+The situation is similar to the scalar wave operator $\square$ on Kerr and its Carter symmetry operator $Q = \nabla^a K_{ab}\nabla^b$ with $K_{ab}$ the Killing tensor.
+The linear combination $Q \pm \Sigma \square$, for a specific function $\Sigma$, is "purely radial" or "purely angular" and leads directly to separation of variables.
+We present the components of the anti-linear symmetry operator \eqref{eq:Spin1CurlDgSdg} in \eqref{eq:Spin1CurlDgSdgComps} in the appendix and here instead look at an alternative form in \begin{lemma} The anti-linear symmetry operator \eqref{eq:Spin1CurlDgSdg} can be represented in the form

 with the second term vanishing for solutions of the field equations, see \eqref{eq:Spin1SdgK1phi20}.
-For the plus sign the components are
+For the plus sign the components are (see appendix~\ref{sec:GHPform})